Foreign Exchange Compliance Colombia Property - Lynceus Law Firm

 Colombian foreign exchange compliance Colombia property law requires all foreign investment to be registered with the Banco de la República.
 Registration protects repatriation rights and is required for investor visa applications.

-It is the Declaration of Exchange for International Investments — filed with the Banco de la República as part of foreign exchange compliance Colombia property registration.
+This is the Declaration of Exchange for International Investments, filed with the Bank of the Republic as part of foreign exchange compliance for Colombian property registration.
 For property purchases, it is filed after funds arrive through an authorized foreign exchange channel.

-You can — but you should not.
-Funds received in a personal account are classified as personal remittances, not foreign investment.
-This is the most common foreign exchange compliance Colombia property mistake — and it cannot be undone.
+You can, but you shouldn't.
+Funds received into a personal account are classified as personal remittances, not foreign investment.
+This is the most common foreign exchange compliance mistake in Colombia regarding property – and it cannot be undone.

 An account with an authorized foreign exchange intermediary designed to receive foreign currency inflows for investment purposes.
 It is the correct channel for transferring property purchase funds into Colombia as foreign direct investment.

-The official certificate confirming that a foreign investment has been registered in Colombia.
-It is required for investor visa applications and for repatriation of the original investment and profits when the property is sold.
+The official certificate confirming the registration of a foreign investment in Colombia.
+It is required for investor visa applications and for the repatriation of the original investment and profits when the property is sold.

-Incorrectly channeled funds cannot be retroactively registered as FDI in most cases.
+Funds that were not properly channeled cannot be retroactively registered as FDI in most cases.
 Repatriation rights and investor visa eligibility are permanently lost.
 In some cases, the transfer may also trigger foreign exchange violation penalties.

 Yes.
-We handle foreign exchange compliance Colombia property for buyers across the country.
-Our foreign exchange compliance Colombia property service covers every transfer size and property type not limited to any single city or region.
+We handle foreign exchange compliance for Colombian property purchases for buyers nationwide.
+Our foreign exchange compliance service for Colombian property covers every transfer size and property type, and is not limited to any single city or region.

 Ask Us Anything, Anytime.